-This Crispy Teriyaki Tofu and Cauliflower Rice has sweet and savory teriyaki sauce over crispy tofu and roasted cauliflower rice.
+This Crispy Teriyaki Tofu with Cauliflower Rice has a sweet and savory sticky teriyaki sauce over crispy tofu and cauliflower rice.

-I love to eat it with cauliflower rice so I am eating more veggies and less carbs than I would with regular rice.
+I love to eat it with cauliflower rice so that I get in more veggies and less carbs than I would with regular rice.

 If you have ever had tofu at an Asian restaurant, you may have fallen in love with their crispy tofu.
 I assume that they deep fry it because it is crispy on the outside and soft on the inside.